usabilla/usabilla-u4a-react-native/usabilla-react-native/README.md

   - formId (string)
   - isRedirectToAppStoreEnabled (boolean)

+### Pre-fill a Passive Feedback form with a custom screenshot

+Usabilla for React Native allows you to attach a screenshot to a form before sending it by calling:

+`usabilla.loadFeedbackFormWithCurrentViewScreenshot("YOUR_FORM_ID_HERE")`

+This method will take a screenshot of the current visible view and pre-fill the form with it.

 ### Submit the results of the form

 This functionality is embedded in the native Usabilla library and there is no need to perform any specific action from the React Native environment.

 ### Support for custom variables